nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 `Model#addTutorialClass(TutorialClass tutorialClass)`, `Model#deleteTutorialClass(TutorialClass tutorialClass)` and
 `Model#getTutorialClass()`respectively.

 Given below is an example of how the tutorial class features can be used:

 Step 1.
 The user launches the application for the first time.
-The `UniqueTUtorialClassList` would be derived from the initial ClassMATE state, and all tutorial classes stored will be displayed.
+The `UniqueTutorialClassList` would be derived from the initial ClassMATE state, and all tutorial classes stored will be displayed.

 Step 2.
 The user executes an `addc c/G00 s/Tues 12 - 2pm` command.
 The `addc` command calls `Model#addTutorialClass()`, adding a new tutorial class to Classmate.
 This modifies and saves the